 - Use Palo Alto Networks Assessment and Review Tools

 Create Internet-to-Data-Center Application Allow Rules

-Create Security policy rules that allow only sanctioned application traffic access to the data center from external partners, customers, vendors, and other necessary third parties, and only to the servers they require for business purposes.
+Allow only sanctioned application traffic in the data center from partners, customers, vendors, and other necessary third parties only to servers they require for business purposes.